STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Stabilized Taylor Orthogonal Runge--Kutta (STORK)

-A natural choice for reducing NFEs in each super-step is to use the to approximate $\bm{v}(\bm{Y}_j(t_j), t_j)$ using the Taylor expansion in the time variable $t$ at $\bm{v}(\bm{Y_0}, t_0)$.
-By treating the velocity as a purely $t$-dependent function,
+A natural choice to reduce NFEs in each super-step is to approximate $\bm{v}(\bm{Y}_j(t_j), t_j)$ using the Taylor expansion in the time variable $t$ at $\bm{v}(\bm{Y_0}, t_0)$.
+By treating the velocity as a purely $t$-dependent function, Taylor expansion yields

-Since the exact evaluation of the higher-order derivatives also incurs costs no less than an NFE, we need to approximate the derivatives of the velocity field $\bm{v}(\bm{Y_0}, t_0)$ using a finite-difference approximation.
-Except for the first two or three super-steps (depending on the order of Taylor expansion used), we store the previously computed velocities and use the forward finite-difference method to get an approximation for the derivatives of the noise up to second or third order.
-Regarding the initial steps, we use Euler's method for a half-step and two or three 2-step Adams--Bashforth method~\cite{NATextbook} until there are enough points for Taylor expansion approximation.
+Since the exact evaluation of the higher-order derivatives also incurs costs no less than an NFE, we further approximate the derivatives of the velocity field $\bm{v}(\bm{Y_0}, t_0)$ using a finite-difference approximation.
+Except for the several initial super-steps (depending on the order of Taylor expansion used), we store the previously computed velocities and use the forward finite-difference method to get an approximation for the derivatives of the noise or velocity up to the desired order.
+Regarding the initial steps, we use one Euler's method step followed by 2-step Adams-Bashforth method steps until there are enough points for Taylor expansion approximation.\ The intermediate $\bm{v}_{\text{approx}}(\bm{Y}_{j}, t_{j})$ are called \textit{virtual} NFEs, since they are approximated using the Taylor expansion so that no additional NFEs are used for those points as opposed to the actual NFEs.